 The project intended to demonstrate that SuDS are a viable and attractive alternative to more traditional forms of drainage and to deliver practical solutions for new housing areas.

-SuDS used
+3. Main SuDS components used

 A range of SuDS components were used to demonstrate different available techniques and the application of management train from prevention to site control and regional control components.
 The measures include: